 The Plan invests in various investment securities.
 Investment securities are exposed to various risks, such as interest rates, market, and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the value of investment securities will occur in the near term and that such change could materially affect the amounts reported in the Statements of Fiduciary Net Position.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the value of investment securities will occur in the near term and that such change could materially affect the amounts reported in the Statement of Fiduciary Net Position.

 The total OPEB liabilities and net OPEB liabilities disclosed in the Notes to the Financial Statements are measured based on certain assumptions, including the long-term rate of return on OPEB investments, inflation rates, employee demographics and health care cost trend rates.
-Due to uncertainties inherent in the estimation and assumptions in the near term would be material to the financial statements.
+These uncertainties inherent in the estimation and assumptions may be material to the financial statements.
+Actual results could vary from the estimates and assumptions.